| PMP | Antiuniversity Now: Building stuff up tearing stuff down

 This event is FREE but does have an optional £3 donation for lunch!
 Register here

-Paul Stewart and John Reardon will collaborate on building a Workshop that explores the proliferation of alternative schools, universities and institutions and what it means to be called an ‘alternative’ when it still operates within ‘the system’, within a logic of neoliberalism.
+Paul Stewart, John Reardon and Ross Cummings will collaborate on building a Workshop that explores the proliferation of alternative schools, universities and institutions and what it means to be called an ‘alternative’ when it still operates within ‘the system’, within a logic of neoliberalism.

 The Workshop will look at existing models and alternative organisations, and explore whether they mirror current structures and maybe have more of an alternative curriculum rather than an alternative pedagogy?